Lease Extension Calculator London | Leasehold Extension

 Would you like to extend your lease and calculate the premium?

-By extending your lease, you could add a significant sum to your property’s value while securing an extra 90 years on your lease with no ground rent.
-However, extend your lease too early, and your costs could be higher than the increase in value.
+Extending your lease could add a significant sum to your property’s value while securing an extra 90 years on your lease with no ground rent.
+However, if you extend your lease too early, your costs could be higher than the increase in value.
 Extend too late, and your lease extension may be impossible to mortgage.
 Our leasehold extension calculator for London can help you decide whether now’s the right time to extend your lease.
-The approximate cost of extending your lease as well as learn more about factors that affect the total price, what to expect during this process and how a surveyor can help you.
+Learn the approximate cost of extending your lease and more about factors that affect the total price, what to expect during this process, and how a surveyor can help you.
 Please enter your details into the free calculator to find out how much the approximate costs for extending your lease will be.

 Lease Extension Calculator Estimate | Prime Central London & Greater London